BLUE STINGER / Activision / Dreamcast

 Another quirky, enjoyable thing about the experience is the bombastic, often quite good symphonic soundtrack that accompanies all the action, even when you're just kind of casually running around in a hallway grinding money drops from easy-to-kill enemies.
 Everyone's favorite bit is the Lab Town segment that is the second major area you explore, the game's shopping mall area.
 The game takes place at Xmas time so everything here is decorated with Santa and whatnot, and the game plays this great (but ridiculous for the monster movie setting) 1950s New York Christmas music, like something you might have heard at Woolworths while holiday shopping back in the day or something.
 All while you're running around slaughtering the horribly twisted bodies of the former occupants of the island with napalm and fire axes.
 And buying shotguns and missiles from vending machines.

 The whole thing is just Classic Sega in the Dreamcast era to the hilt; dumping a big budget and tons of polish on some quirky, experimental game that turns out to be charming even if it does frequently play like ass.
-The latter bit is just too much of a problem for me; the charm isn't enough to outweigh the clumsy movement, cheap monster spawns, and the ultimate deal-breaker, the absolutely horrible swimming segments.
+The latter bit is just too much of a problem for me; the charm isn't enough to outweigh the clumsy movement and cheap monster spawns.
 It has for plenty of other people though, so maybe give it a shot if you see it for a few bucks.

 * Gameplay Video